Seahawks mailbag: Which position should Seattle still address? What’s the future at tailback?

 Seattle could start three players on the defensive line who were with the team last year — and two as full-time starters — while the Seahawks could also start five or six of what were the primary starters in the back seven of the defense at the end of last year, as well.

-And on offense, Seattle could well have the same starters in a base offense at all of the skill positions that it had to open last season.
+And on offense, Seattle could well have the same starters in a base offense at all of the skill positions that opened last season.

-But the offensive line could have up to four new starters, and as of today would be projected to have three new starters, none of whom were with the team last year — center B.J.
+But the offensive line could have up to four new starters, and as of today would be projected to have three, none of whom were with the team last year: center B.J.
 Finney, right guard Damien Lewis and right tackle Brandon Shell.

-Duane Brown will return to start at left tackle and Mike Iupati was re-signed in April and may again start at left guard, though he figures to compete with 2019 fourth-round pick Phil Haynes for that spot.
+Duane Brown will return to start at left tackle and Mike Iupati was re-signed in April and might again start at left guard, though he figures to compete with 2019 fourth-round pick Phil Haynes for that spot.

-Certainly, the current situation with teams unable to get on the field right now for OTAs isn’t ideal for putting together a new line.
+Certainly, the current situation with teams still unable to get on the field for OTAs isn’t ideal for putting together a new line.

 Brown talked about that challenge when he spoke with reporters who cover the team via Zoom last week.